ctheune/lightningcounter/README.md

 ## Keyboard commands

 *ESC* or *Q* - quit

-*R* - restart counter
+*R* - restart counter (paused)

-*SPACE* - silence music when in harrassment mode
+*SPACE* - toggle pause (silence harrassment music or start/stop counter)

 ## The counter

-The counter starts right away.
+The counter starts in pause mode.
 It displays the remaining minutes and seconds big and counts down.

 1 minute before the time is over the background will turn yellow.